tidalmigrations/tidalmigrations.github.io/pages/user guides/tidal-vms.md

 permalink: tidal-discovery-vm.html
 ---

-To help you get your Tidal Migrations discovery done easily and quickly you can use the Tidal Tools virtual machine image.
-This VM has the latest Tidal Migrations software and dependencies installed for you, so you can focus on getting things done.
+To help you speed up your discovery process, you can use a  pre-configured Tidal Migrations Virtual Machine.
+These VMs have the latest Tidal Migrations software and dependencies installed for you, so you can focus on getting things done.
 It can also perform discovery without any network connectivity to the public internet.
 To run a discovery in an 'offline' mode checkout [this guide](https://guides.tidalmg.com/tidal-offline.html).

 ## Ubuntu Server 18.04